 Out-of-state DUI lawyer

-If you live outside of Pennsylvania but have been arrested in PA for DUI, you will need to know how to handle the situation.
+You must know how to handle the situation if you live outside of Pennsylvania but have been arrested in PA for DUI.
 As with any charges, they are handled in the state where you received them.
 A DUI arrest in Pennsylvania can jeopardize your driving privileges regardless of the state where you reside.

 DUI is considered driving with a BAC (blood alcohol content) of over 0.08 percent for adults over the age of 21.
 Drivers under age 21 are subject to a BAC of 0.02 percent but are considered driving under the influence if any alcohol has been consumed.

-In Pennsylvania, there is not a separate administrative process for handling your driver’s license as there is in many other states.
+Unlike in many other states, Pennsylvania has no separate administrative process for handling your driver’s license.
 The law dictates suspending your driving privileges under certain circumstances if you are convicted of DUI.

 Some of the penalties for a DUI conviction include: